franzholz/taxajax/README.txt

  | The original XAJAX library can be found at
  | http://www.xajax-project.org/
  |
+ | TYPO3 adaptions:
- | Elmar Hinz (elmar.hinz@team-red.net)
+ | Elmar Hinz and Franz Holzinger
  ------------------------------------------------------

-For documentation visit http://wiki.xajax-project.org/ and read the TYPO3 .sxw document file as soon as it is available.
+For documentation visit http://wiki.xajax-project.org/ and read the TYPO3 .sxw document file.

 ====================================================================